 There are a lot of misconceptions about Botox.
 We’re setting the story straight and dispelling the biggest Botox myths out there.

 We’ve all encountered a terrible texting Facebook photo of ourselves – tagged by a friend who obviously doesn’t understand the rules that these things have to be approved.
-Before you know it, you’re in front of the mirror, stretching and pulling at your skin, trying to imagine what you’d botox_Austinlook like if you had worn sunscreen every day since birth while bathing in coconut oil.
+Before you know it, you’re in front of the mirror, stretching and pulling at your skin, trying to imagine what you’d look like if you had worn sunscreen every day since birth while bathing in coconut oil.

 But then you realize that anti-aging skin care is advancing by the minute, and there’s someone who knows how to take years off your face with a simple injection.
 Of course, as with all advancements in medicine, there are always doubts, rumors and stories.